China delays the release of GDP and other economic data without explanation amid Party Congress – KION546

 Other analysts believe it could be because the data sets are not pretty.

-“My forecast is for a further decline of 1.2% [in China’s GDP.]
+“My forecast is for a further decline of 1.2% [on a quarterly basis for China’s GDP].
 This would mean China had joined the US in a technical recession,” said Clifford Bennett, Chief Economist at ACY Securities.

 China’s GDP declined 2.6% in the second quarter from the previous one, reversing a 1.4% growth in the January-to-March period.
 On a year-on-year basis, the economy expanded 0.4% in the second quarter.